 Most therapists have some experience or training treating trauma, but few are specialists.
 Here’s my relevant credentials and experience:

 - I hold a Post Graduate Certificate in Trauma-Informed Care and Counseling from the University at Buffalo.

-- I have 20 years experience providing trauma therapy to teens and emerging adults in a variety of settings, including outpatient, residential programs, and wilderness therapy settings.
+- I have 20 years experience providing trauma therapy to youth and emerging adults in a variety of settings, including outpatient, residential programs and wilderness therapy settings.

 SUBSTANCE USE IN TEENS & EMERGING ADULTS

 Nearly half all teens and emerging adults with a mental health diagnosis also have a substance use disorder.
 Most often, they’re using — at least in part — in an attempt to manage difficult feelings or distressing symptoms.
 This may work in the short term, but ultimately substance use makes things worse.

 Helping teens and emerging adults get and stay clean requires effectively breaking this cycle, by addressing both their substance use and mental health challenges.
 Unfortunately, very few mental health therapists have any training in substance use disorders.
 Even fewer drug counselors are qualified to address mental health issues.